aarsonline/aarsonline.github.io/class2/thr/README.md

 ## Non-translational functions

 The human mitochondrial ThrRS (TARS2) is required for threonine-sensitive activation of mTORC1, the mammalian Target Of Rapamycin Complex1 (Kim et al. 2021).
-The authors showed that in the presence of threonine, a fraction fo TARS2 is found in the cytosol and contributes to the functional switch of the lysosoma Rag/Ragulator complex then able to bind mTORC1.
+The authors showed that in the presence of threonine, a fraction of TARS2 is found in the cytosol and contributes to the functional switch of the lysosomal Rag/Ragulator complex then able to bind mTORC1.

 ## Clinical significance